 Cass gives the premium-priced AeroPack – Tailfin’s cross between a racktop bag and a modern seatpack – a thorough thrashing.
-After a few months bouncing across the roughest trails he can find in the UK, here are his deep dive findings…
+After a few months bouncing across the roughest trails and dirt roads he can find in the UK, here are his deep dive findings…

-I have to admit that when I first heard about Tailfin’s AeroPack, I wasn’t sure it was for me.
+When I first heard about Tailfin’s AeroPack, I have to admit that I wasn’t sure it was for me.
 A carbon-supported seatpack for bikepacking?
-And that was before I even found out the price.
-Depending on my trips and how much I need to carry, I’ve always alternated between a Porcelain Rocket Mr Fusion, or a minimal steel rack and a traditional saddlebag.
+And, that was before I even found out how much it costs.
+Depending on my trips and how much I need to carry, I’ve always alternated between a Porcelain Rocket Mr Fusion XL, or a minimal steel rack and a traditional saddlebag.
 Both systems have done me good, surviving multi-month trips around the world.

 But… as Tailfin is based in Bristol, where I live, the least I could do was find out more.
-Earlier in the year I popped into the company’s office to gain a better understanding of the product and the team behind it.
-And much to my surprise, I came away intrigued.
+Earlier in the year, I popped into the company’s office to gain a better understanding of the product and the team behind it.
+Much to my surprise, I came away completely intrigued.
 A month later, Tailfin set me up with a pre-production sample and some initial use, I returned extremely impressed.
 When I offered feedback, it was encouraging to note how receptive Tailfin’s owner, Nick Broadbent, proved to be – to both to the AeroPack as it stands and to future additions and accessories.
-Given the exhaustive list of options available, and the fact that Tailfin aims to caters to so many styles of bikes, component standards, and interests with a growing range of accessories, it’s also clear that the company’s in it for the long haul.
+Given the exhaustive list of options available – and the fact that Tailfin aims to caters to so many styles of bikes, component standards, and interests – it’s also clear that the company is in it for the long haul.

 But first, the slightly confusing bit.
 There are several models available under the AeroPack umbrella.
 The one I tried is the lightest, most minimal, stripped-down version – the Carbon S. It’s the top bag specific iteration with a carbon ‘arch’.
 The Carbon X, on the other hand, accepts Tailfin’s proprietary large panniers and (in time) other accessories.
 If you’re looking at saving some money (at the cost of a little weight), you can also choose to spec your AeroPack with an aluminium arch, both with and without the pannier/accessory mounts (called the Alloy S and Alloy X).
 What’s more, all of the individual parts are available aftermarket, so you could even swap them out if you wanted to.
 There are a variety of mounting options available as well, depending on your bike, be it road or MTB spacing, TA or QR.
 There’s even provision for bikes with traditional rack eyelets, too.
 More on that later.